Emiller88/presentations/2023-11-29/nf-summit-23-boston/pages/but_why_nextflow.md

 <v-clicks>

-- It's great... <div v-click>as long as it all runs on one machine.</div>
+- It's great...
+<div v-click>as long as it all runs on one machine.</div>

 - If only there was a tool for orchestrating single machine processes...

 </v-clicks>

-# Why Nextflow though?

 ---